6 min read · Cost

 Quick Answers

-On a designated FHSZ parcel, no — Chapter 7A applies and you're not exempt.
-On a non-designated parcel, technically yes but rarely advisable.
+On a designated Fire Hazard Severity Zone parcel, no — Chapter 7A applies and you are not exempt.
+On a non-designated parcel it is technically possible but rarely advisable.

 Sources